DENVER CHILD SUPPORT LAWYER

 Those who aren’t entitled to unemployment benefits are encouraged to work with the family court that has jurisdiction in the matter.
 Parents should keep a record of any steps that they have taken to find work.
 This is important because it can help to prove that an individual does not want to be unemployed.
 If a judge believes that a parent is intentionally unemployed, he or she may impute an income to that parent.

 In some cases, noncustodial parents are also required to provide health insurance for their children.
 If a parent loses access to an insurance policy after being laid off or terminated, it may be a good idea to consult with the child’s custodial parent.
 It may be possible for a custodial parent to add a child to his or her employer plan or buy a policy through the federal government.

->

-> Parents who are struggling to make child support payments on time may have options to help them stay current.
-For instance, it may be possible to ask for a child support modification order.
-This might be helpful for those who have lost a job or otherwise lack the resources needed to make payments as currently ordered.
-Individuals may also be able to work privately with a custodial parent to resolve payment issues.
+Parents who are struggling to make child support payments on time may have options to help them stay current.
+For instance, it is possible to ask for a child support modification order.
+This is helpful for those who lost their job or otherwise lack the resources needed to make payments as currently ordered.
+Individuals may also work privately with a custodial parent to resolve payment issues.

 Whether you seek child support payments or seek to lower them, you need an attorney on your side.
 At Litvak Litvak Mehrtens and Carlton, we are well equipped to handle these types of cases.
 For answers to all family law-related questions, contact our Denver office.
 Call 303-951-4506 today, or visit us online.